-Bid rigging and price manipulation can also result in a violation of the Competition Law.
-Bid rigging is prohibited under Article 235 of the Turkish Criminal Code, and perpetrators of this offence face imprisonment.
+Bid rigging is also prohibited under Article 235 of the Turkish Criminal Code, and perpetrators of this offence may face imprisonment.
 Furthermore, price manipulation in capital markets is specifically punishable with imprisonment, as per Article 106 of the Turkish Capital Market Law.